 After the event, share the highlights again and feel free to use captions like this: “Thank you to all of our guests who enjoyed Carnival with us this year.
 It wouldn’t be the same without you!”

 Engage travellers with Hotel News as they plan their trips

 Last but not least, use your online hotel profiles to target guests more directly.

 Here’s how it works:

-Hotel News is a feature available for free to all PRO members of trivago Hotel Manager.
+Hotel News is a feature available to all PRO members of trivago Hotel Manager.
 It helps you tell your story and it gets noticed.
 It appears prominently in trivago search right next to your hotel contact details.

 Many hotels claim to have great prices so make yours stand out like this instead: